 ALS in the Heartland has been honored to work with hundreds of families impacted by ALS.
-Our primary goal is to provide support, disease education, and – if needed, counseling - through the Patient Services team.
-Every individual is connected with an agency social worker to answer questions, connect to needed services, and provide emotional support.
+Our primary goal is to provide support, disease education, and guidance through the Patient Services team.
+Every individual is connected with an agency Patient Services Support Worker to answer questions, connect to needed services, and provide emotional support.
 These services can be provided in person, by telephone, or through other means such as Skype, e-mail, or text.
 Individuals and families may also find ease in using the agency’s Telehealth program which provides high-definition webcams to allow for secure, expedient connection to the Patient Services team.
 Register for Agency Services

 Respite Grant Program